Oshima Brothers

-Oshima Brothers is an American folk-pop duo known for each playing multiple instruments and looping their own samples on stage to create a complex soundscape as if they were more than two.
-They share responsibilities based on natural proclivities, with Sean in charge of external communications and songwriting, and Jamie focusing on mixing and production.
-Almost every song is paired with a music video, which they produce on their own.
+Oshima Brothers is an American folk-pop duo known for both members playing multiple instruments and looping their own samples on stage to create a complex soundscape that suggests a larger ensemble.
+The duo divides responsibilities according to individual strengths, with Sean handling external communications and songwriting, and Jamie focusing on mixing and production.
+Nearly every song is accompanied by a music video, which they produce themselves.

 As siblings raised by American folk musician parents in rural Maine, Sean and Jamie Oshima are self-taught musicians who started singing and playing music together as young children.
 Performing together as a band since 2015, they attracted a fan base within Maine following the release of their eponymous debut album in 2016.
 They developed a larger national audience with their 2019 EP Under the Same Stars and subsequent national tours.
 Though the COVID-19 pandemic kept them from performing live for over a year, they put out a second EP, Sunset Red, in 2020 and returned to touring in 2021.
 They released their second album Dark Nights Golden Days in April 2022, by which time they had over 115,000 Spotify followers and almost five million streams on the platform of their song "These Cold Nights".
 This is accompanied by a visual album of the same name released the following October.
 In April 2025, the duo released an EP of five songs: Can You Feel the Sun Returning.